copernicusglobal/api/docs/products/energy.md

 ## 4. Loading RECs

-The below request allows to retrieve RECs belonging to a specific customer:
+The below request allows retrieving RECs belonging to the current customer.

 ### REQUEST